fugu-chop/launch_school/daily_logs/9_daily_log_may2021.md

 I spent the morning reading through some of the error posts in Launch School to help me understand the individual components of the book viewer app (e.g. `config.ru`, `Procfile`) and what they're used for.

 The afternoon was spent revision the architectural model of the application; e.g. what is a web server versus application server, where does it fit, what libraries/frameworks are used.

+##### 18/05/21 (Tue)
+__*Concepts covered*__<br/>
+- LS175 Networked Applications
+  - Revision

+__*Time spent*__<br/>
+127 minutes

+__*Thoughts*__<br/>
+I spent the morning revising some of the concepts around server architecture.
+I feel like I have a much stronger grasp of what the technologies are and where they fit in the architecture.
+I also got a bit more familiar with the different functionalities of Sinatra.

+In the afternoon, I moved onto the next project, a Todo List app built in Sinatra.
+Immediately after unzipping the template files I ran into compatibility issues.
+A simple deletion of the `Gemfile.lock` file and running `bundle install` with a newer version of Sinatra helped, but I feel like LS should be maintaining this sort of thing.